JuliaDynamics/DiscreteEvents.jl/docs/src/intro.md

 `DiscreteEvents` also provides process-based simulation.
 A process is a typical sequence of events.
 This is particularly useful if we can describe our system in such terms.

 One example is a call center with two servers, Able and Baker and a line for incoming calls.
 Able is more experienced and can provide service faster than Baker.
+We have some assumptions about arrival and service time distributions.
 We want to know if the system works and how long customers have to wait [^2].

 First we describe some data structures for our system: